 “It’s a lovely way to travel and it makes a longer commute like mine manageable.
 You don’t ever have to sit in traffic and, most important of all, it’s better for the planet.”

-Interest-free loans for ebikes, cargo and ecargo bikes, and adaptive bikes and ebikes are available from Energy Saving Trust.
-The loan, funded by Transport Scotland, aims to make cycling as accessible as possible to everyone in Scotland.
+Interest-free loans for ebikes, including cargo and adapted cycles, are available from Energy Saving Trust.
+The eBike Loan, funded by Transport Scotland, aims to make cycling as accessible as possible to everyone in Scotland.